CoderMonkiey/my-first-oss/README.md

 # My First OS Contribution ✨

-This is a simple project for people to get started with Open Source contribution 🚀.
+This is a simple project to get started with Open Source contribution 🚀.

 ## Prerequisites